Mohammed-Emad2004/heart-disease-prediction-ml/README.md

 This project successfully implemented a complete Machine Learning pipeline for heart disease prediction.

+The results demonstrate that advanced and ensemble classification models such as:
+- Random Forest
+- Support Vector Machine (SVM)

-The results demonstrate that ensemble and advanced classification models such as Random Forest and SVM provide better predictive performance compared to simpler baseline models.
+provide better predictive performance compared to baseline models.

 The project also highlights the importance of:
-- Data preprocessing
+- Data Preprocessing
-- Feature scaling
+- Feature Scaling
-- Hyperparameter tuning
+- Hyperparameter Tuning
-- Comparative evaluation
+- Comparative Evaluation

-in building accurate Machine Learning systems.
+in building accurate and efficient Machine Learning systems.